Schedule

 Breakout Session: Drug Checking in Practice: An Interactive Session on Drug Supply and Tools to Make Sense of It

 Led by: Traci Green, PhD, MSc (Professor, Director, Opioid Policy Research Collaborative, Brandeis University.
 Waltham, MA.)
-Marisol Pacheco (Research Assistant, Drug Checking Technician, Opioid Policy Research Collaborative.
+Joe Silcox, PhD, MA (Research Associate II, Project Manager, Opioid Policy Research Collaborative.
 Boston, MA.)
 Abby Edelmann (Research Assistant, Drug Checking Technician, Opioid Policy Research Collaborative.
 Revere, MA.)
 Charlie Summers (Graduate Research Assistant, Opioid Research Collaborative.
 Milford, MA.)
 Ivy Sabal (Research Assistant, Drug Checking Technician, Opioid Policy Research Collaborative.
 Northampton, MA.)
 Jamie Davis (Community Engagement and Harm Reduction Program Manager, Opioid Policy Research Collaborative.
 Chesterfield, MA.)
+Summary: Wondering if drug checking services are something you want to offer or talk to patients or clients about?
+In this session, we will overview what drug checking services are, how they legally operate in Massachusetts, and what to expect when engaging in drug checking or referring people to the services.
+Interactive elements will include hands-on and demo drug checking as well as orientation to drug checking information and data on StreetCheck.org to understand trends in your community.
+Come discuss and exchange about how these services and information could be useful to you and your community in staying safe.

 Breakout Session: How to Engage People with SUD Who Have Had Negative Experiences with Public Safety, Public Health, and Healthcare

-Breakout Session: Overdose Prevention Centers: Implementation in a Shifting Legal and Regulatory Landscape
+Breakout Session: Overdose Prevention in a Shifting Political, Legal, and Funding Landscape